In 2009, the local mill shut down two machines, spitting nearly 400 workers into the dirt.

 But it built this whole damn town,

-Six a.m., the line was dead, no more paychecks, and no more bread.
+Six a.m., and the line was dead, no more paychecks and no more bread.

-Folks packed up or simply drank a lot, some just jumped right off the dock.
+Folks packed up or they just drank a lot, some just ran and jumped right off that there dock.

-Shut the gates, and leave it all behind.
+Shut those gates, and leave it all behind.

 We stood there staring down that chain,